Vladivostok

-Shortly after the signing of the Treaty of Aigun, the city was founded on July 2, 1860 as a Russian military outpost on formerly Chinese land.
-In 1872, the main Russian naval base on the Pacific Ocean was transferred to the city, stimulating the growth of the young city.
-After the outbreak of the Russian Revolution in 1917, Vladivostok was occupied in 1918 by White Russian and Allied forces, the last of whom from Japan were not withdrawn until 1922; by that time the antirevolutionary White Army forces in Vladivostok promptly collapsed, and Soviet power was established in the city.
-After the dissolution of the Soviet Union, Vladivostok became the administrative center of Primorsky Krai.
+Vladivostok was historically part of Outer Manchuria.
+Shortly after the signing of the Treaty of Aigun between Qing China and the Russian Empire and affirmed by the Convention of Peking – from which it is also known as the Amur Annexation – the city was founded as a Russian military outpost on July 2, 1860.
+In 1872, the main Russian naval base on the Pacific Ocean was transferred to the city, stimulating its growth.
+In 1914 the city experienced rapid growth economically and ethnically diverse with population exceeding over 100,000 inhabitants with slightly less than half of the population being Russians.
+During this time, large Asian communities developed in the city.
+The public life of the city flourished; many public associations were created, from charities to hobby groups.
+After the outbreak of the Russian Revolution in 1917, Vladivostok was occupied in 1918 by White Russian and Allied forces, the last of whom, from the Japanese Empire, were not withdrawn until 1922 as part of its wider intervention in Siberia; by that time the antirevolutionary White Army forces had collapsed.
+That same year, the Red Army occupied the city, absorbing the Far Eastern Republic into the Russian Soviet Federative Socialist Republic.
+Following the dissolution of the Soviet Union in 1991, the city became a part of the Russian Federation.